What to expect at the Concord Amusement park?

 Located off of Willow Pass Road only 5 minutes away from Downtown Concord and 15 minutes from Walnut Creek downtown.
 Easily accessible with plenty of free parking.
 Typically the park is open on the weekends in the off season and almost daily during June and July.
 Additionally there are “Unlimited ride wristband” days available throughout the year on special occasions like holidays.
 Check out their official website for the calendar info.
-The hours of operations vary on daily basis so make sure to check out the website.
+The hours of operations vary on daily basis so make sure to visit the official website.

-How expensive is the amusement park?
+How expensive is the amusement park in Concord?

 What kind of rides will you find at the Pixieland?